THIRTY-FOURTH ANNUAL E. F. SCHUMACHER LECTURES

 I’d love to see people here think through how partnering with computer engineers might encourage that kind of investment, with those of us who have excess wealth investing in what we really believe in.
 We can remember to look to our neighbors and ask them what they need and what’s going on in their own building.
 Filmmaker Spike Lee and artist Matthew Barney both live on my block as well as people who are on rent strike and are being evicted.
 For those of us who say we come to New York City for diversity, we need to look at the wealth inequality right here and educate ourselves about our becoming a “majority minority” country so that we understand these decades and centuries of disempowerment.
 If you haven’t read about redlining and if you don’t know what the Homeowner Loan Corporation is and the ways in which it created a sense of white identity, you should really learn about that because it’s our job, for those of us who have white privilege, to change this culture, and that often means ceding power.
 I think change can happen through investment and social enterprise, but it also needs to come about through consciousness-raising and an awareness that what we accomplish is not always a matter of choice or freedom or luck; it’s often entrenched systems and policies that we need to change and also interpersonally transition away from, since they’re not just structural, they are also embedded in the society and in our thinking.

 Caroline Woolard is a New York-based artist and organizer born in Rhode Island.
 She speaks internationally about art, design, technology, and economic justice.
-Woolard is an Assistant Professor of Sculpture at the University of Hartford, a mentor at the School of Visual Arts, and the inaugural Walentas Endowed Fellow at Moore College of Art and … Continued
+Woolard is the Director of Research and Programs at Open Collective Foundation, an Assistant Professor at Pratt, and co-organizer of http://art.coop with Nati Linares and Marina Lopez.
+Since the financial crisis of … Continued